Home » Our Courses » International Baccalaureate » Preparatory IB Course

 • Specialist IB teachers

-• Study in England’s first IB World School
+• Study at England’s first IB World School

 Our Preparatory IB course helps you develop your study skills for the International Baccalaureate Diploma